Products and Services3 Approaches to manage business health costs

 Don’t forget out-of-pocket costs.

-Co-payments and coinsurance, the payments that go along with medical visits, can add up if employees see a doctor frequently, and co-payments often don't count toward a deductible.
-For the big picture, you must estimate what you will pay and what your employees might pay with each plan choice.
+The right health plan for your small business is the one you can afford, and employees can afford to use.
+Copayments and coinsurance, the payments that go along with medical visits, can add up if employees see a doctor frequently, and co-payments often don't count toward a deductible.

 Find out what’s important to your employees.